Choosing colours shouldn't be a guessing game, but instead a conscious decision. Colours have meaning and function.Verner Panton - Designer

 Key to Inspiring colours

-- Use of colours follows a clear concept directly related to the character of the space.
+- Use of colours should follow a clear concept directly related to the character of the space.

-- Avoid highly contrasted and saturated colours; do not use dark colours in open work space.
+- Avoid many high contrasts and strong colours; avoid dark colours in open work space.